ABOUT OUR CAMP

 Must you have experience in performing or visual arts to participate?

-Arts at Laguna welcomes children that have all levels of experience and comfort with the visual and performing arts.
+Arts at Laguna welcomes children who have all levels of experience and comfort with the visual and performing arts.
 Many campers attend dance and other arts programs during the school year, while others come to us with very limited experience.

 How do you get the kids to focus and learn so much in such a short period of time?